xcq-ca/starter-hugo-academic/content/publication/whitaker-2019-chapter/index.md

   - Marjorie Bond
 doi: 10.4324/9780429486159-6
-publication: "*Assessment in mathematics education contexts: Theoretical frameworks and new directions* (1st ed., pp. 120–146).
+publication: "*Assessment in mathematics education contexts: Theoretical frameworks and new directions* (1st ed., pp. 120-146).
 New York, NY:
-  Routledge."
+  Routledge"
 abstract: This chapter describes the development plan for a new survey designed to measure students’ attitudes toward statistics aligned with expectancy value theory, the S-SOMAS.
 Included in this description are the context and